emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/09-raster-structure.md

 Now that we've previewed the metadata for our GeoTIFF, let's import this raster dataset into R and explore its metadata more closely.
-We can use the `rast()` function to open a raster in R.
+We can use the `rast()` function in the `terra` package to open a raster in R.

 :::::::::::::::::::::::::::::::::::::::::  callout